Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 Experience with OCaml is recommended to do the exercises.

-The difficulty of the exercises ranges from one star (very easy) to four stars (very hard).
+• How to solve programming exercises of varying difficulty levels, from one star (very easy) to four stars (very hard)

-Meanwhile, the more difficult exercises include implementing algorithms such as merge sort and huffman compression, displaying a filesystem hierarchy, and developing a mini database.
+• The more difficult exercises include implementing algorithms such as merge sort and Huffman compression, displaying a filesystem hierarchy, and developing a mini database.

 You’ll write and execute code directly in the browser’s coding environment.
 After each exercise, you’ll receive a grade based on how efficient your code is.